 And there you have it!
 Once your theme and/or child theme is installed, you are ready to start designing your blog!
 There is a bit of a learning curve to setting up the various design elements, so be sure to google or youtube your specific theme and how to add various elements.
 For example, you might want to add a responsive slider to your header.
 This is the alternating photo bar at the top of your site.
 You will also want to add menu tabs and basic pages to your blog.

 There are key elements you should include in your blog to ensure it looks professional.
 First, be sure to have an About Me page.
 Most readers want to know who you are as they navigate around your site.
 They want to form a connection, and are more likely to read more of your blog if they like who you are.
 Your About Me should include who you are, a bit about your personality, and should also include a professional photo.
 A dark, shadowy photo of yourself and the neighbor, is less than ideal to present your brand.
+You can check out my about me page here.

 Be sure to include lots of high quality photos in your blog as well.
 Your blog will likely gain more attention having a feature photo with each post, as opposed to just a title and text.
 Older photos within a post for the purpose of detailing something historial are one thing (This was us when we first met!), but are not a good choice for feature photos or photos that are not related to your personal past.